 Over the past couple of years, leading allocation and replenishment applications have received tweaks and enhancements.
 If you implemented a new system in recent years, you are likely ok.
 However, some caveats include:

-• Forecasting systems and approaches have improved dramatically in recent years.
+- Forecasting systems and approaches have improved dramatically in recent years.
 Depending on the environment, allocation and replenishment solutions benefit from a modern forecast at the appropriate level of detail.
-Further, to most optimally manage both processes and address supply chain variability, the forecast needs to be managed regularly (not “set it and forget it”).
+Further, to most optimally manage both processes and address supply chain variability, the forecast must be managed regularly (not “set it and forget it”).

-• Integration is critical for both, for up-to-date information on inventory, orders, and sales.
-While clean integration is always a challenge, an advanced layer of integration is needed to account for true demand across multiple transaction and fulfillment channels.
+- Integration is critical for up-to-date information on inventory, orders, and sales.
+While clean integration is always challenging, an advanced integration layer must account for true demand across multiple transaction and fulfillment channels.

-• Some retailers are blurring the lines between allocation and replenishment.
-Rather than categorizing a product as either allocation (fashion/seasonal) or replenishment (basic), they think more in terms of the product lifecycle.
-Meaning, a product may move from one to the other over time.
+- Some retailers are blurring the lines between allocation and replenishment.
+Rather than categorizing a product as either allocation (fashion/seasonal) or replenishment (basic), they think more about the product lifecycle.
+This means a product may move from one product to another over time.
 Being able to do this in one versus multiple systems can be beneficial.

 Enterprise Intelligence (bridging data, analytics, and the business)